-- (1) Each of Mr. Dorman and Mrs. Kullman elected to receive 75% of the annual cash retainer and Mrs. Kullman elected to receive 75% of the cash committee chair retainer to which such director was entitled in the form of deferred stock units that settle in shares of Class C common stock.
-Mrs. Kullman served as the chair of the Audit Committee until December 9, 2019, on which date she was succeeded as chair by Mr. Green.
-For service in Fiscal 2020, Mr. Dorman received an aggregate of 1,104 deferred stock units that settle in shares of Class C common stock and Mrs. Kullman received an aggregate of 1,472 deferred stock units that settle in shares of Class C common stock, in each case determined by dividing the applicable portion of the aggregate retainer amounts by the closing price of the Class C common stock as reported on the NYSE on September 27, 2019. - (2) Stock awards were made in the form of restricted stock units that settle in shares of Class C common stock, subject to each director's right to elect to receive a specified portion in deferred stock units that settle in shares of Class C common stock.
-For the annual equity retainer, Mrs, Kullman elected to receive 75% of the award of restricted stock units in the form of deferred stock units.
-For service in Fiscal 2020, (a) each of Messrs.
-Dorman and Green and Ms. Vojvodich was awarded an aggregate of 2,208 restricted stock units that settle in shares of Class C common stock and (b) Mrs. Kullman was awarded an aggregate of 552 restricted stock units that settle in shares of Class C common stock and 1,656 deferred stock units that settle in shares of Class C common stock (together with the deferred stock units set forth in note 1, Mrs. Kullman received a total of 3,128 deferred stock units for Fiscal 2020).
+- (1) Each of Mr. Green and Ms. Vojvodich elected to receive 100% of the annual cash retainer in the form of vested shares of Class C common stock and Mr. Green elected to receive 100% of the cash committee chair retainer to which such director was entitled in the form of vested shares of Class C common stock.
+Each of Mr. Dorman and Mrs. Kullman elected to receive 25% and 75% of the annual cash retainer in the form of vested shares of Class C common stock and deferred stock units that settle in shares of Class C common stock, respectively.
+For service in Fiscal 2021, Mr. Green received an aggregate of 1,901 vested shares of Class C common stock, Ms. Vojvodich received an aggregate of 1,521 vested shares of Class C common stock and each of Mr. Dorman and Mrs. Kullman received an aggregate of 380 vested shares of Class C common stock and 1,141 deferred stock units that settle in shares of Class C common stock, in each case determined by dividing the applicable portion of the aggregate retainer amounts by the closing price of the Class C common stock as reported on the NYSE on September 25, 2020. - (2) Stock awards were made in the form of restricted stock units that settle in shares of Class C common stock, subject to each director's right to elect to receive a specified portion in deferred stock units that settle in shares of Class C common stock.
+For the annual equity retainer, Mrs. Kullman elected to receive 75% of the award of restricted stock units in the form of deferred stock units.
+For service in Fiscal 2021, (a) each of Messrs.
+Dorman and Green and Ms. Vojvodich was awarded an aggregate of 3,423 restricted stock units that settle in shares of Class C common stock and (b) Mrs. Kullman was awarded an aggregate of 855 restricted stock units that settle in shares of Class C common stock and 2,567 deferred stock units that settle in shares of Class C common stock (together with the deferred stock units set forth in note 1, Mrs. Kullman received a total of 3,708 deferred stock units for Fiscal 2021).
 The aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, of the (i) restricted stock units awarded to each of Messrs.
-Dorman and Green and Ms. Vojvodich was \$112,498 and to Mrs. Kullman was \$28,124 and (ii) deferred stock units awarded to Mrs. Kullman was \$84,373, in each case determined by dividing the aggregate retainer amount, or applicable portion of the aggregate retainer amount, by the closing price of the Class C common stock as reported on the NYSE on September 27, 2019.
-As of January 31, 2020, (A) each of Messrs, Dorman and Green and Ms, Vojvodich held an aggregate of 2,208 outstanding restricted stock units and Mrs. Kullman held an aggregate of 552 outstanding restricted stock units and (B) Mr. Dorman held an aggregate of 7,115 outstanding deferred stock units and Mrs. Kullman held an aggregate of 15,901 outstanding deferred stock units. - (3) Consists of annual awards, and with respect to Ms. Vojvodich, an initial equity retainer award of options to purchase shares of Class C common stock.
-For service in Fiscal 2020, each of Messrs.
-Dorman and Green, Mrs. Kullman and Ms. Vojvodich received an aggregate of 5,842 options to purchase shares of Class C common stock.
-The aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, of these options was \$112,498 based on a grant date fair value of \$19.257, expected term of 4.11 years, risk-free rate of 1.58%, expected volatility of 45.69%, and an expected dividend yield of 0%.
-In addition, in connection with her appointment to the Board of Directors, on April 2, 2019, Ms. Vojvodich received an award of aggregate of 36,941 options to purchase shares of Class C common stock.
-The aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, of these options was \$999,993 based on a grant date fair value of \$27.07, expected term of 5.83 years, risk-free rate of 2.32%, expected volatility of 43.56%, and an expected dividend yield of 0%.
-As of January 31, 2020, each of Messrs.
+Dorman and Green and Ms. Vojvodich was \$224,960 and to Mrs. Kullman was \$56,191 and (ii) deferred stock units awarded to Mrs. Kullman was \$168,703, in each case determined by dividing the aggregate retainer amount, or applicable portion of the aggregate retainer amount, by the closing price of the Class C common stock as reported on the NYSE on September 25, 2020.
+As of January 29, 2021, (A) each of Messrs.
+Dorman and Green and Ms. Vojvodich held an aggregate of 3,423 outstanding restricted stock units and Mrs. Kullman held an aggregate of 855 outstanding restricted stock units and (B) Mr. Dorman held an aggregate of 8,256 outstanding deferred stock units and Mrs. Kullman held an aggregate of 19,609 outstanding deferred stock units. - (3) As of January 29, 2021, each of Messrs.
 Dorman and Green and Mrs. Kullman held an aggregate of 138,584 outstanding options and Ms. Vojvodich held an aggregate of 42,783 outstanding options.